iheartradio/kanaloa/docs/src/main/tut/docs/theories.md

 In the above charts, the throughput (depicted in the upper chart) is the capacity of the service.
 As it degrades to around 150 requests/second, Kanaloa starts to reject requests at roughly 30 requests/second out of the 180 incoming requests/second.
 This keeps the latencies low v.s. the 10+ seconds latencies we saw in Fig 3.
 Just like in the positive oversaturation scenario, Kanaloa does this traffic rejection through the combination of it's adaptive concurrency throttle and PIE.

-## Summary
+## Conclusion

+Without backpressure services becomes unusable or even collapse when incoming traffic exceeds capacity.
+This is more prone to happen and difficult to mitigate when, in complex systems, capacity has a higher risk of being negatively impacted to an unknown level.
-Kanaloa protects your service against oversaturated traffic by adaptively throttles the concurrent requests the service handles and regulate the incoming traffic using a Little's law based algorithm called PIE that drops requests based on estimated wait time.
+Kanaloa protects your service against oversaturated traffic by adaptively throttles the concurrent requests the service handles and regulate the incoming traffic using a Little’s law based algorithm called PIE that drops requests based on estimated wait time.
 The main advantages of Kanaloa are:
-1. it requires little knowledge of the service capacity beforehand - it learns it on the fly.
+1. it requires little knowledge of the service capacity beforehand — it learns it on the fly.
 2. it's adaptive to the dynamic capacity of the service and thus is suitable to deal with both positive and negative traffic oversaturation.
 3. it's a reverse proxy in front of the service.
 No implementation is needed at the service side.